words & things beheld

 award nominations & other news

-My first full-length poetry manuscript, Meuse is So Close to Muse, is now a three-time finalist and two-time semifinalist for publication.
+Meuse, my first full-length poetry manuscript, is now a four-time finalist and two-time semifinalist for publication.

 Other News: